China's yuan slips, blue-chip stocks up for 7th day after Beijing cuts RRR

 And, despite Sino-U.S. trade tensions easing somewhat as the two countries agreed to resume talks in October, doubts remain on whether any material progress would be made this time.

-White House economic adviser Larry Kudlow said on Friday the United States wants “near term” results from trade talks in September and October but cautioned that the trade conflict could take years to resolve. ($1 = 7.1323 Chinese yuan renminbi)
+White House economic adviser Larry Kudlow said on Friday the United States wants “near term” results from trade talks in September and October but cautioned that the trade conflict could take years to resolve. ($1 = 7.1323 Chinese yuan)